owenhu99/price-calculator/README.md

 # csc301-a1-web

-This is the web-app part of assignment 1 of CSC301 - assignment pair 90.
+This is the web-app part of assignment 1 of CSC301 - Introduction to Software Engineering.

 ## Getting Started